 Jon Kabat-Zinn's Wherever You Go There You Are This book has short but impactful passages that act as both meditations and teachings on meditation.
 This is a great introduction to the power healing that can occur with practicing mindfulness and is appropriate for when you are in the thick of stress.

-Be Nourished - I love the philosophy behind this program and have heard many good things about them.
-In their own words: "We believe that people who live compassionately in the bodies they have will change the world for everyone.
+Be Nourished - I am currently in the process of becoming a Certified Body Trust Provider.
+In the words of the founders of Be Nourished: "We believe that people who live compassionately in the bodies they have will change the world for everyone.
 We offer programs, workshops, retreats, and e-courses to help people cultivate body trust, as well as counseling, yoga, and naturopathic care to holistically complement the supportive atmosphere we believe is needed to realize long-term body acceptance, an ability to eat intuitively, and the power to psychologically and physically be nourished."

 Intuitive Eating: I'm still learning about this approach to eating, but I'm excited about it.
 It's about rejecting "diet culture", acknowledging that there is very little positive data about the efficacy of any diet, and embracing really getting in touch with our bodies.
 I'll post more as I learn more, but this link comes highly recommended.